twoznica90/mtserver/README.md

 ## Description

-- The class **MTServer**, which contains the main method, implements the Runnable interface and initiates a connection with a poll thread.
+- The class **MTServer**, which contains the main method, implements the Runnable interface and initiates a connection with a pool thread.
 The max. number of threads can be configured by the user (see usage below).

 - Then each thread is an instance of the class named **PoolThread**, which also implements the Runnable interface.
 It handles the client request and retreives the corresponding file from the folder *htdocs*.